Elvis with his new Harley Davidson in 1956.

 Elvis Presley sang "That’s Alright Mama" during a recording session at Sun Studio on July 5, 1954.
 He was on acoustic rhythm guitar, Scotty Moore was on electric lead guitar, and

-Bill Black was on string bass
+Bill Black was on string bass1.
+The song was originally

-written by Arthur "Big Boy" Crudup
+written by Arthur "Big Boy" Crudup.

 From left, Elvis Presley, Bill Black, Scotty Moore and Sam Phillips at Memphis Recording Service, 706 Union Avenue,